JonathonMacleod/Distributed-Game-Architecture/README.md

 ### Installation

 To install this project, you must clone or download a copy of your chosen commit or the repository.
-No further steps are required to instal the code-base, provided the prerequisites are met for this project.
+No further steps are required to install the code-base, provided the prerequisites are met for this project.

 ### Compilation